By: Kimberly M. Dickinson, MD, MPH & Theresa W. Guilbert, MD, MS, FAAP

 2. Can masks interfere with a child's lung development?

-No, wearing a cloth face covering will not affect your child's lungs from developing normally.
+No, wearing a face mask will not affect your child's lungs from developing normally.
 This is because oxygen flows through and around the mask, while blocking the spray of spit and respiratory droplets that may contain the virus.
 Keeping your child's lungs healthy is important, which includes preventing infections like COVID-19.

 3. Do masks trap the carbon dioxide that we normally breathe out?